 There are further reasons to question whether this is a good time to reframe the way the Security Council mandates missions and deal with the field.
 Tensions among the P5 are high and although these center on issues without a peacekeeping dimension - such as Syria, Iran and the Koreas - they have bled into recent mandating processes.
 Disputes with France over the mandates for MONUSCO and the UN Interim Force in Lebanon (UNIFIL) allegedly led the U.S. to threaten to veto the continuation of both missions in 2017.
-In 2018, China and Russia abstained on resolutions renewing the mandates of the UN operations in Haiti and the Western Sahara, specifically criticizing the American approach to mandate negotiations in the latter case.11 Even more concerning, P5 divisions also held up the latest mandate for the UN Stabilization Force in the Central African Republic - a force under severe
+In 2018, China and Russia abstained on resolutions renewing the mandates of the UN operations in Haiti and Western Sahara, specifically criticizing the US approach to mandate negotiations in the latter case.
+He Even more concerning, P5 divisions also held up the latest mandate discussions for the UN Multidimensional Integrated Stabilization Force in the Central African Republic, which faces severe pressure from armed groups in late 2018.